qnn/qnn.com.cn-v1/README.md

 qnn.com.cn-v1
 =============

 Old website for qnn.com.cn.
 Archive only.
+This site is downloaded on Jun 18, 2013 using lftp's mirror command.
 Most of PHP files and the PHP survey application were removed.

-This site is downloaded on Jun 18, 2013 using lftp's mirror command.
+The MySQL database was also backed up in ``_mysqldump`` directory.

 All images are compressed using [crushimg.sh](https://gist.github.com/caiguanhao/4528926).